yuki-yano10/CrosSplice/README.md

 <br>

-## Final output after p-value calculation
+## Final output after tissue-specific P-value calculation and combination across tissues

 After the validation step, CrosSplice performs one-sided Wilcoxon rank-sum tests comparing the alternative ratios between carriers and non-carriers in each tissue and combines the resulting P values across tissues using Fisher’s method.
 The final variant-level output is written to `figure_directory/combined/crossplice_validation_combined_p.tsv`.
 Each row represents one candidate variant.